 Bridges, dentures or partial dentures can replace missing teeth without requiring implants.
 The missing tooth or teeth can also be left without replacement.
 This, however, can lead to other problems such as an unstable bite or unwanted movement of the surrounding teeth.

-We understand that you maybe gathering information about your treatment options and not sure where to begin…
+We understand that you may be gathering information about your dental treatment options and may not be sure where to begin…

 Our dental office in Annapolis welcomes the opportunity to help patients explore all possible treatment solutions.
 The Djawdan Center is not a corporate chain with high-pressure salespeople.
 There is no “one-size-fits-all” solution.
 We believe in listening to what you want to achieve and then designing a custom treatment solution based on what you to achieve.
 You may have several treatment options to consider.
 We understand that most people have to plan and budget for the treatment they want and we welcome the opportunity to be a part of that process.